 In addition to our academic entry requirements, we also look for certain characteristics in each student.
 Possessing these characteristics will not only help you to fulfill your potential at university, but is also an essential requisite for a successful career in the built environment.

-Grade 4 (C) or above in Maths and English language
+Grade 4 (C) level 4 or above in Maths and English language

 UCAS tariff points

 Higher National Diploma Pass in cognate subject for entry to level 5

 Pass in cognate subject for entry to level 5